Stochastic Musings on Statistics and Modern Science

-This blog is dedicated to exploring statistics, science, and their myriad interactions in our modern world, as construed by Nima Hejazi.
-The scope is necessarily broad – hopefully, ideas from nonparametric statistics, semiparametric theory, high-dimensional probability, machine learning, causal inference, information theory, optimization, statistical computing, data science, applied statistics, and computational biology will be explored, to varying degrees of depth.
-In nearly all cases, the goal of a post will be to explore the topic at hand with an eye towards examining its relationship with statistics, science and policy.
+This blog is dedicated to exploring statistics, science, and their myriad interactions in our modern world, as construed loosely by Nima Hejazi.
+The scope is necessarily broad – hopefully, ideas from causal inference, nonparametric statistics, semiparametric theory, high-dimensional probability, machine learning, optimization, information theory, statistical computing, data science, applied statistics, and computational biology will all be explored, though to varying degrees of depth.
+In nearly all cases, the goal of a given post will be to explore the particular topic at hand with an eye towards examining the manner in which the statistical issue at hand impacts science and policy.

-Trivialities: Though it emerged rather whimsically, the name of this blog merits some explanation – specifically, the term “almost surely”, from the notion of almost sure convergence, first captured my attention when I was studying stochastic convergence theory.
-In particular, this choice of title seems rather fitting given the nature of the topics to which this blog is dedicated.
+Trivialities: Though it emerged rather whimsically, the name of this blog merits some explanation – specifically, the term “almost surely,” from the notion of almost sure convergence, first captured my attention when I was studying the theory of stochastic convergence (of random variables).
+The choice of title now seems rather fitting given the topics to which this blog is dedicated.